arumoy-shome/www-arumoy-archive/index.md

 title: Arumoy Shome
 ---

-*"Software Engineering is the ultimate tool that enables others to do what needs to get done." -- Me (2021)*

 I am a researcher at [TU Delft](https://www.tudelft.nl/en/), working towards my doctorate as part of the [Software Engineering Research Group](https://se.ewi.tudelft.nl/).
 My research interests lie at the